JohnathanMarkSmith/NoMySQL/README.md

-You can see how easy it is to use JavaConfig and Not XML..
+You can see how easy it is to use Spring's Java Configuration (JavaConfig) style and Not XML..
 The time of using XML files with Springs is over...

 checkout the project from github.